Complete Vs Complementary Dog Food Nutrition Explained

 Undoubtedly, complementary foods, on the other hand, are only designed to be part of your dogs’ diet and should never be used as a substitute for complete meals.

-One can mix complete and complementary food for your dog to get all the nutrients available.
+One can mix complete and complimentary food for your dog to get all the nutrients available.

 Here is where complementary food products come in to bring excitement back to everyday ordinary meals for your dog.